EdNutting/docker-jekyll-stack/README.md

 ## Using this docker image

-Don't `FROM` this image directly.
-You don't need to.
-You only need a subset of the files included in this image in order to use `stack`.

-See the Dockerfile in my docker-jekyll-agda repo for the variables and files you need.
+You can `FROM` the associated docker image directly to use `stack`.
+It excludes the build sources.